Analysis of Optimization Algorithms via Sum-of-Squares: Using the SOS Hierarchy to Obtain New Convergence Bounds

-(see Appendix \ref{app:wolfe} for details).
-The polynomials we use in the search of a degree-1 SOS certificate \eqref{eq:putinardeg1} are $h_1(\bfz) \geq 0, \dots, h_6(\bfz)\geq 0$ given in \eqref{eq:interpolability}, as well as \eqref{eq:wolfe_constraint}, denoted by $h_7(\bfz) \geq 0$.
+In the next theorem, the polynomials we use in the search of a {degree-1} SOS certificate \eqref{eq:putinardeg1} are $h_1(\bfz) \geq 0, \dots, h_6(\bfz)\geq 0$ given in \eqref{eq:interpolability}, as well as~\eqref{eq:wolfe_constraint}, denoted by $h_7(\bfz) \geq 0$.
 Constructing and solving the appropriate SDP, we obtain the following result. \begin{theorem} For any $0 < c_1 < c_2 < 1$, given an $(\mu,L)$-smooth function $f:\R^n\to \R$ and any sequence of iterates $\{\bfx_k\}_{k\geq 1}$ generated using GD with an inexact line search satisfying the Wolfe conditions, the~bound

 admits an SOS certificate of degree-1. \end{theorem} \begin{proof} Defining $\sigma_5 = \frac{2\mu c_1(1-c_2)}{L}$, $\sigma_7= 1$ and $t = 1 - \frac{2\mu c_1(1-c_2)}{L}$, we have

 Since $\sigma_5$ and $\sigma_7$ are both nonnegative, and since any sequence of iterates $\{\bfx_k\}_{k\geq 1}$ generated by GD with the Wolfe conditions for minimizing a function $f \in \FmuLRn$ satisfies $h_5(\bfz) \geq 0$ and $h_7(\bfz) \geq 0$, the right-hand-side of \eqref{eq:main7} is nonnegative.
 The left-hand-side of equation \eqref{eq:main7} is also nonnegative, which concludes the proof. \end{proof}